-- Represented OfficeMax in its merger with Office Depot, a combination that received unconditional clearance following an FTC second-request investigation focusing on a “3-to-2” theory.
+- Acted for OfficeMax in its merger with Office Depot, a combination that received unconditional clearance following an FTC 2nd request investigation focusing on a “3-to-2” theory.

 - Led the antitrust team for Buckeye in its US$1.5 billion merger with Georgia-Pacific.
-The merger received unconditional clearance despite a second request investigation and press attention on the merger agreement’s “target on the back” divestiture commitments.
+The merger received unconditional clearance despite a 2nd request investigation and media attention on the merger agreement’s “target on the back” divestiture commitments.